BjoernRave/Turtle-Movies-directory/README.md

 To run this repo, you first need to create a new firebase project and insert the firebaseConfig variables, which you can obtain by registering a web application, to your project.

-Add the config data from firebase in `config.js`
+Add the config data from firebase in `config.ts`

 Install dependencies: